TarikVu/Chef_d/README.md

 ![chefd2](https://media.discordapp.net/attachments/1194092179673579540/1194095150968881282/ChefdPreview2.PNG)
 - Chef'd also offers users an integrated social media platform.
 Sharing your food adventure is as simple as tapping on "Create a Post" inside our app!
 - Users can import the ingredients for a recipe found on the discover page to their shopping cart.
 By providing their zip code, A Kroger API call is made to find participating grocery stores in that area.
-Then the shopping cart is forwarded to Kroger and the user is redirected to their website for pickup and delievery.
+Then the shopping cart is forwarded to Kroger and the user is redirected to their website for pickup and delivery.
 - With the meal pantry and meal planning features, users can set meals for themselves weeks or months in advance.

 ## <a name="arch_tech"></a>System Architecture & Technologies